macumbista/workshopsynths/README.md

 BT-2: a non-linear, algorithmic sequencer/stepped wave generator, and a clocked digital noise generator, based on a linear feedback shift register and a simple R/2R DAC.
 This circuit requires two square wave inputs, one to the CLOCK input and one to the DATA input.

-[TO DO] BT-3: a voltage controlled, resonant low pass filter using Tim Escobedo's single-supply MS-20 clone circuit.
+BT-3: a voltage controlled, resonant low pass filter using Tim Escobedo's single-supply MS-20 clone circuit.

 Stripboard layouts have been provided for all three modules.
 Power connectivity between the circuit boards is made by wires soldered to header pins, and front-panel, module-to-module connectivity is made with crocodile clips between M3 bolts sticking out of the cigar box.